usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

   <div class="tablet:grid-col-7">
     <h4 id="Shelby">The city of Memphis and Shelby County</h4>
     <p>
       The city of Memphis and Shelby County’s joint program has developed a data sharing relationship with the local court system.
 This partnership allows for ERA program administrators to have real-time information about neighborhoods with increased numbers of evictions.
 This information supports more targeted tenant and landlord outreach activities.
 Using this data, the ERA program administrators have been able build relationships with larger apartment complexes, leading to direct engagement with tenants on the premises.
-Memphis and Shelby County have also contracted with, a local nonprofit organization with experience providing legal services to tenants facing evictions, helping them to reach settlements and avoid evictions.
+Memphis and Shelby County have also contracted with a local nonprofit organization with experience providing legal services to tenants facing evictions, helping them to reach settlements and avoid evictions.
 Further grantee efforts to expand access to legal services include engaging with volunteers from the local law school in order to extend tenants’ access to legal services.
 The Memphis and Shelby County ERA program expedites ERA applications that come through these channels, which has allowed to many households to use ERA funds to stay in stable housing when faced with imminent eviction.
     </p>
   </div>
   <div class="tablet:grid-col-5">